is the low‐level function used in Wolfram System sessions to convert expressions into boxes.

 - form can be StandardForm, TraditionalForm, or any other format represented using boxes.

 - You can give definitions for MakeBoxes[expr,form] to specify your own rules for how expressions should be converted to boxes. »

 - MakeBoxes is not automatically called on the results it generates.
 This means that explicit MakeBoxes calls must typically be inserted into definitions that are given.

-- If you change the output format for an expression by giving a definition for MakeBoxes, there is no guarantee that output you get will subsequently be able to be interpreted by Mathematica.
+- If you change the output format for an expression by giving a definition for MakeBoxes, there is no guarantee that output you get will subsequently be able to be interpreted by the Wolfram Language.

-- Definitions you give for MakeBoxes will override built-in Mathematica rules for generating output.
+- Definitions you give for MakeBoxes will override built‐in Wolfram Language rules for generating output.